brettanomyces/nvim-terminus/README.md

 ### Edit command

-While in `TERMINAL` mode `<c-e><c-x>` can be used to open the current command inside a scratch buffer.
+While in `TERMINAL` mode `<c-x>` can be used to open the current command inside a scratch buffer.
 The contents of the scratch buffer are then sent back to the terminal (via stdin) once the scratch buffer is closed.

-### Update terminal name
+### Use Xterm title

-By parsing the stdout of the terminal we can keep track of the current prompt and update the name of the terminal buffer to match.
-This makes it easier to identify which terminal is which when viewing the buffer list (`:ls`).
+Use the xterm title as the terminal buffer name.
+This makes it much easier to differentiate between different terminal buffers.
+The title will depend on what your shell emits, fish will show the current command and directory.

 ## Installations